BA '13 - African Political Development, Colonial History, and Law

-A Gallatin Americas Scholar, Waggeh was also the recipient of the Gallatin Dean’s Award for Summer Research, which allowed her to travel to West African and explore the works of the African Commission on Human and People’s Rights.
-She received funding from the Student Resource Fund at Gallatin, which grants awards of up to $4,000 for programs designed to foster community among students.
-Waggeh received the funding for NYU: Reaching Out, a program in which female NYU studenst mentor female high school students from the inner city.
-“We see our college educations as part of a continuum—not just for ourselves, but to empower our communities,” said Waggeh, whose family is from Gambia and who was born and raised in the Bronx.
+A Gallatin Americas Scholar, Fatoumata was also the recipient of the Gallatin Dean’s Award for Summer Research, which allowed her to travel to West African and explore the works of the African Commission on Human and People’s Rights.
+She received funding from the Gallatin Student Resource Fund, and for NYU: Reaching Out, a program which pairs NYU undergraduate women with NYC high school girls for mentorship.
+“We see our college educations as part of a continuum—not just for ourselves, but to empower our communities,” says Fatoumata, whose family is from Gambia and who was born and raised in the Bronx.
 “All of these programs illustrate how Gallatin is a school committed to learning outside of the classroom and the holistic development of its students,” she says.